Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/l/lumi-training-tools/USER.md

 Content of the newest versions:

--   mkfile: A simple tool to generate a file of given size.
+-   `mkfile`: A simple tool to generate a file of given size.